Carter, Professor Erica

-Erica Carter began her academic career at the University of Birmingham working across German and Cultural Studies, the latter at the Centre for Contemporary Cultural Studies.
+Erica Carter is Professor of German and Film at King’s College London, and Chair of the UK German Screen Studies Network.
+She began her academic career at the University of Birmingham working across German and Cultural Studies, the latter at the Centre for Contemporary Cultural Studies.
 She took time out of the academy in the mid-1980s to co-found, with Chris Turner, the translation cooperative Material Word.
-Following two subsequent years as Director of Talks at the Institute for Contemporary Arts, London, Erica returned to academic life in 1989, with posts at the University of Southampton (1989 - 1995), the University of Warwick (1995 - 2011), and King's College London (2011-).
-Erica has published extensively on German cinema and cultural history, including works on gender and consumption (How German is She?
-1997), German cinema (The German Cinema Book, 2002), Third Reich film aesthetics (Dietrich’s Ghosts, 2004) and early film theory (Béla Balázs: Early Film Theory, 2010).
+Following two subsequent years as Director of Talks at the Institute for Contemporary Arts, London, Erica returned to academic life in 1989, with posts at the University of Southampton (1989 - 1995), the University of Warwick (1995 - 2011), and King's College London (2011-present).

 - German-language cinema

 - Gender, sexuality and consumption